min-khanthee/kata-questions/README.md

 #### Task:

 implement function isLeapYear().
-Leap years occur every four years (divisible by four), aside from century years, and when the year is divisible by 400.
+Leap years occur every four years (divisible by four).
+Leap years do not occur in century years, unless it is divisible by 400.

 Example: